metonym/svelte-img/README.md

 ## TypeScript

-Svelte version 3.31 or greater is required if using TypeScript.
+Svelte version 3.31 or greater is required to use this component with TypeScript.

+TypeScript definitions are located in the [types folder](./types).

 ## Changelog